Open Road (Donovan album): Songs

-While “Celtic Rock” was released as an album single in Japan, its B-side, "Riki Tiki Tavi", appeared as the A-side of Open Road’s sole single in all other markets.
+While "Celtic Rock" was released as an album single in Japan, its B-side, "Riki Tiki Tavi", appeared as the A-side of Open Roads sole single in all other markets.
 Backed with "Roots of Oak," (also on the album), the song uses the mongoose from Rudyard Kipling's story in The Jungle Book as a metaphor for how people wait for institutions ("i.e.: the church, i.e.: the government, i.e.: school") to exterminate social ills.
 An earlier version of the song also preached abstinence from psychedelic drugs, stating, "Laboratory synthetic stimuli, only goes to fog up your third eye."
 The song, "Poke at the Pope" decries religious faith, particularly Catholicism.
 "Song for John" was one of Donovan's epistles written for his friends, this one dedicated to fellow songwriter John Sebastian.
 "New Year's Resovolution" was inspired by Paul McCartney who, fresh from his break with The Beatles, was recording his first solo album in the studio below Donovan, as the two musicians saw themselves transitioning out of the 1960s and heading into new directions with their music.
 McCartney also loaned Donovan a guitar for some of the recording of Open Road.

 In addition to his mix of folk and rock, Donovan and his band explored a number of musical styles on the album.
 "Riki Tiki Tavi" takes Kipling's Indian setting and riffs it off of a reggae beat.
 Brazilian guitarist Antonio Carlos Jobim inspired the title of "Joe Bean's Theme", which alternates between a bossa nova rhythm and psychedelic pop melodies.
 And the album's allegorically fantasy-themed song "Celtic Rock" coined the name of a new musical subgenre.